grolmus-k/funalgorithm/README.md

 2. Open R. Make sure you are working in the directory where the folder is stored.

-3. Instal "devtool" if not done already
+3. Instal "devtools" if not done already

   install.packages("devtools")